Norwegian special forces and elite units: Known casualties

-Fallskjermjeger and HJK (FSK)
+Fallskjermjegerkommandoen (FSK)

 Fallskjermjegertroppen (paratroopers) are part of FSK's conscription phase.
 Their roots date back to World War II, when Kompani Linge parachuted into Norwegian wilderness to sabotage a German heavy water plant, an operation called "Operation Gunnerside" that may have prevented Germany from acquiring nuclear weapons.
 HJK (Hærens Jegerkommando), was established in 1962 to train parachutists and army rangers.
 Many secrets surround HJK, so there is little that is publicly known.

 When FSK was created, HJK was integrated as HJK/FSK but still operated separately.
-During the Afghanistan invasion (2001–2006), and the Kosovo conflict, HJK soldiers were trained like special hunters.
-In 2006, HJK was disbanded to reduce confusion among other reasons, and Fallskjermjegere became the conscripts, or førstegangstjenste, for FSK.
+During the Afghanistan invasion (2001–2006), and the Kosovo conflict, HJK soldiers were trained like special rangers.
+In 2006, HJK was disbanded to reduce confusion, among other reasons.

 Selection and training

 Selection for Fallskjermjeger is the toughest among conscripts, with only about 1% making it through (according to a 2013 max insider documentary).
-Selection includes long marches, insane physical exercises, sleep deprivation, and minimal food (nuts and small snacks).
-Some reports suggest during Hell Week, or Helvetica, an average soldier looses 7–12 kg, and gets 1–2 hours of total sleep.
-Training includes navigation, CQB, sabotage, reconnaissance, patrols, parachuting, and diving.
+Selection includes long marches, intense physical exercise, sleep deprivation, and minimal food (generally only nuts and small snacks).
+Some reports suggest that during "Hell Week", an average soldier loses 7–12 kg and gets 1–2 hours of total sleep.
+Training includes navigation, CQB, sabotage, reconnaissance, parachuting, and diving.
 It serves as a stepping stone to becoming a Spesialjeger.

-Fallskjermjegere are experts in reconnaissance, sabotage, survival, working behind enemy lines, and intelligence gathering.
+Fallskjermjeger soldiers are experts in reconnaissance, sabotage, survival, working behind enemy lines, and intelligence gathering.
 They are skilled climbers, winter warfare specialists, and parachuting experts.

 Known casualties

-Rasmus Alme, who saved many during the Åsa train derailment, died in 2005 during an exercise in Oslofjord.
+Rasmus Alme, who saved many during the Åsa train derailment, died in 2005 during an exercise in the Oslofjord.

 All-female unit

-The hunter troop, or "jegertroppen", the hunter troop is a new thing consisting of an all-female unit.
-Similar to the fallskjermjeger, but is exclusively for women.
-Forsvaret tried making the unit a part of the FSK but, were rejected.
+The Ranger Platoon, or "Jegertroppen", is a unit that exclusively admits women.
+They were created in 2014 as a three-year experiment, and were declared a success and made a permanent unit in 2017.
+In terms of structure and training it is similar to the Fallskjermjeger unit.
+The selection rate for the Jegertropp was 0.7% in 2015.

 Naval special forces and elite units

-Marinejeger kommandoen (MJK)
+Marinejegerkommandoen (MJK)

-MJK is responsible for selecting and training Marinejegere (marine hunters).
+MJK is responsible for selecting and training Marinejegere (marine rangers).
 It dates back to 1953 with "Froskemenn" (frogmen).
-In 1968, the unit split into Minedivers and Marinejegere.
+In 1968, the unit split into mine-divers and marine rangers.
 In 1992, the unit officially became known as MJK.
-Until 2014, MJK was under the Navy; after that, it was organized under FS.
+Until 2014, MJK was under the Navy; after that, it was reorganized under FS.
 MJK trains Marinejegere and Special Boat Operators, who are responsible for insertion of Marinejegere and other independent tasks.
 Their main base is at Haakonsvern near Bergen.
-MJK specializes in maritime warfare, CQB, ship boarding, coastal warfare, recon, jungle warfare and Arctic warfare.
+MJK specializes in maritime warfare, CQB, ship boarding, coastal warfare, reconnaissance, jungle warfare and Arctic warfare.

-MJK is a Tier 1 special navy unit.
-They have worked and trained with units like the Navy SEALs, SBS, DEVGRU, SASR, SOG, SSG, Frømandskorpset, JTF2, KSK, GIGN, SAS, and Green Berets.
+They have worked and trained with units like the Navy SEALs, SBS, DEVGRU, SASR, SOG, SSG, Frømandskorpset, JTF2, KSK, GIGN, SAS, and the Green Berets.
 MJK is considered the best in cold maritime environments, and is highly respected.